7 Free Art Programs For High School Students

 Eligibility: Students currently enrolled in grades 8 through 12

-Application Deadline: Applications for the 2025 program will open in early November
+Application Deadline: Applications will open in early November

 Cost: $4,830; scholarships are available and awarded on a need-based basis, though only to California residents.
 Visit this website to check out financial aid packages